Amber Tamblyn: Personal life

 Tamblyn and actor-comedian David Cross became engaged in August 2011, and married on October 6, 2012.
 On February 21, 2017, Tamblyn announced that she and Cross had recently had a daughter.

-She is sometimes said to be the goddaughter of musician Neil Young and actors Dean Stockwell and Dennis Hopper, although in a 2009 interview with Parade, Tamblyn explained that "godfather" was "just a loose term" for Stockwell, Hopper and Young, three famous friends of her father's who were always around the house when she was growing up, and who were big influences on her life.
+She is sometimes said to be the goddaughter of musician Neil Young and actors Dean Stockwell and Dennis Hopper, although in a 2009 interview with Parade, Tamblyn explained that "godfather" was "just a loose term" for Stockwell, Hopper, and Young, three friends of her father's who were always around the house when she was growing up and were big influences on her.